Conditions

 Spondylitis refers to inflammation of the vertebrae.
 It is distinct from ankylosing spondylitis which is an autoimmune disease.

 Spondylolisthesis refers to the displacement of a vertebra in relation to those above and below it within the spinal column.
-It can be mild or more severe and is caused by normal aging, birth defects and traumatic injury.
+It can be mild or more severe and is caused by normal ageing, birth defects and traumatic injury.
 Spondylolisthesis may or may not be associated with symptoms such as pain.

 Spondylosis2020-04-30T11:58:02+01:00